JJJZISO-zZ/PS5_Restock/README.md

 # PS5_Restock
-## A small Python Monitor for PS5 Stock
-## Use Mailgun Service to send email
+A small Python Monitor for PS5 Stock.
+Use Mailgun Service to send email.